jleclanche/fireplace/README.md

 ### Installation

 Run `bootstrap.sh` to download and process the Hearthstone data files.
-To install as a library, run `setup.py install`
+To install as a library, run `./setup.py install`.

 ### Documentation